tejas05in/Data-Science-Masters/README.md

 # Data-Science-Masters
-this is pwskills data science masters course.
+This is pwskills data science masters course.
 Here i will upload all my learnings day wise